-- The practice held a register of patients living in vulnerable circumstances including homeless people, travellers and those with a learning disability. - People in vulnerable circumstances were easily able to register with the practice, including those with no fixed abode.
+- The practice held a register of patients living in vulnerable circumstances including hose with a learning disability. - The practice provided clear signposting and guidance to a range of service such as domestic violence, and victim support.

 People experiencing poor mental health (including people with dementia):